 D. THE NECESSARY MOTIVATION TO HELP THE POOR

-Lastly (with no claims of having nearly exhausted all that Scripture has to say on this matter) notice that the Proverb under study (19:17) contains a direct and fascinating promise from God that should help to motivate one’s personal involvement: If one gives to the poor, God will repay him.
-My favorite commentator on Proverbs states regarding this passage, “Though God has a right to all, and is beholden to none, He becomes a debtor to His own.”4 The one who has a personal, manifest pity for the poor obtains great favor with God!
+Lastly (with no claims of having exhausted all that Scripture has to say on this matter) notice that Proverbs 19:17 contains a direct and fascinating promise from God that should help to motivate a person’s personal involvement: God will repay those who give to the poor.
+My favorite commentator on Proverbs states regarding this passage, “Though God has a right to all, and is beholden to none, He becomes a debtor to His own.”4 Those who have a personal, manifest pity for the poor obtain great favor with God!
 The compassionate fall within the principle and purview of His blessing!

-One must realize that in essence helping the poor is really lending to God!
+We must realize that, in essence, helping the poor is lending to God!
 Further states Bridges in this regard:

-States Taylor, “No man is a better merchant, that he that lays out his time upon God, and his money upon the poor”6 The student of Scripture need be compelled by this truth.
-It is not enough to pay our taxes, rationalizing that much of it goes through the government to programs to meet the needs of the poor.
+States Jeremy Taylor, “No man is a better merchant, that he that lays out his time upon God, and his money upon the poor.”6 The student of Scripture needs to be compelled by this truth.
+Paying our taxes and rationalizing that much of it goes through the government to programs to meet the needs of the poor is not enough.
 Scripture redounds with the necessity of personal responsibility.
-If one claims to be a good person, per God’s definition of such, then it means one generously helps poor people with his own personal resources.
-Rest assured, one will receive an abundant dividend from opening a heavenly bank account wherein the doorman is a poor man.
+If a person claims to be good, per God’s definition, then that good person generously helps poor people with his own personal resources.
+Rest assured, a good person will receive an abundant dividend from opening a heavenly bank account wherein the doorman is a poor man.
 Herein is a biblical characteristic of a good man.

 IV.
 HE IS A GODLY INFLUENCE ON OTHERS

 The third characteristic of a good man from Proverbs is the influence he has on others.

 A good man leaves an inheritance to his children’s children, and the wealth of the sinner is stored up for the righteous (Proverbs 13:22).